13 min read

 ICE's cloud offering reduces your infrastructure management burden but limits customization and update timing control.
 Third-party hosting gives you more control over infrastructure, security configuration, and patch scheduling but requires your team to manage servers and compliance.
 Choose based on your IT team's capacity and your compliance requirements.

-Secure hosted Encompass with TLS 1.2+ encryption in transit, full disk encryption at rest, multi-factor authentication at both the hosting platform and Encompass application level, role-based access controls mapped to job functions, 30-minute session timeouts, and comprehensive audit logging retained for seven years.
+Secure hosted Encompass with TLS 1.2+ encryption in transit, full disk encryption at rest, multi-factor authentication at both the hosting platform and Encompass application level, role-based access controls mapped to job functions, 30-minute session timeouts, and audit logging retained for seven years.

 Hosted Encompass performance issues typically come from undersized infrastructure, network latency above 50ms to ICE servers, excessive plugins consuming memory, or missing document caching configuration.
 Check CPU utilization, memory usage, and network latency during slow periods.
 Most performance problems resolve with proper server sizing and disabling unused plugins.